turingschool/lesson_plans/ruby_04-apis_and_scalability/refactoring_good_tipper.md

 * Use custom setters and getters on our controller's properties.
 * Using Handlebars helpers to handle the presentation logic.
-* Make use Handlebars iterators and conditionals.
+* Make use of Handlebars iterators and conditionals.

 First, let's review [our controller from last time][bcapp].

 [bcapp]: https://github.com/turingschool-examples/good-tipper/blob/built-calculator/app/controllers/application.js

 It's a good start for our first taste of Ember, but we can do better.
-Our controller is handling a lot of presentation logic and we have a lot properties that do almost the same thing.
-It also have a few bugs.
+Our controller is handling a lot of presentation logic and we have a lot of properties that do almost the same thing.
+It may also have a few bugs.
 Bugs are bad.
 I wouldn't ship bugs.

-The first issue that we came across is that ever time we entered a new value for the tip or bill amount, our precious numbers were swapped out for strings under our noses and the JavaScript's `+` started doing concatenation instead of addition.
+The first issue that we came across is that every time we entered a new value for the tip or bill amount, our precious numbers were swapped out for strings under our noses and the JavaScript's `+` started doing concatenation instead of addition.
 Weak sauce.

 One solution is to sprinkle around a liberal amount of defensive `parseInt()`s everywhere.
 The other option was create some more computed properties with that parsed the input field back into an integer.
 Both solutions are variations on a theme.
 Another bad solution was to observe `tipAmount` and `billAmount` and then try to force them back into numbers.
 This is bad, because changing the property would—in turn—trigger the observer again.
 Yuck.